 About 150 years after the Buddha achieved this state of awakening, Patanjali wrote down the Buddha’s Yoga Sutra.
 Many people think that yoga is most affiliated with Hinduism, but it is more closely associated with Sankhya, which is one of the ancient Indian darsanas, or “ways to see.”

-Sankhya tries to describe the nature of existence by separating it into things which are unchanging (Purusha), and matter (Prakriti).
+Sankhya tries to describe the nature of existence by separating it into things that are unchanging (Purusha) and matter (Prakriti).
 Sankhya teaches that the disassociation of these two states is the source of suffering and that we may be delivered from suffering by thought repression, withdrawal of our senses, and being in command of our body.
 This allows us to know our “true Self” and is known as the state of yoga.

 The Yoga Sutra of Patanjali is an eight-limbed path: yamas (restraints), niyamas (observances), asana (postures), pranayama (breathing), pratyahara (withdrawal of senses), dharana (concentration), dhyana (meditation), and samadhi (absorption).

 As it is practiced today in Western countries, yoga focuses predominately on asanas or postures.
 These asanas are physical postures that are intended to purify the body and develop physical stability.
 They also help to develop stamina to remain immobile for long durations.

 The Sanskrit word “yuj” means to bind together or to yoke.
 Yuj is often translated to mean the word “union,” and it is the origin of our word “yoga.”
 Yoga is a form of relationship between body and self.
 Asanas, or postures in yoga, remind us that nothing stands on its own.
 There is always more.